dadoonet/fscrawler/README.md

 #### Indexing JSon docs

 If you want to index JSon files directly without parsing with Tika, you can set `json_support` to `true`.
-The content of JSon files will be below the field `json_content`.
+The content of JSon files will be added below the field `json_content`.
 Set option [Use Deprecated JSon setup](#use-deprecated-json-setup) to store JSon contents directly under the _source element.
 ```json
 {